link89/oh-my-batch/doc/thinking-in-omb.md

 TODO

 #### Naming convention for iteration scripts `iter-`
-Scripts starting with `iter-` are the ones executed in each iteration of the [TESLA] workflow.
-We recommend the following format to keep names clear and readable:
+Scripts prefixed with `iter-` are executed in each iteration of the [TESLA] workflow.
+We recommend the following naming pattern:

 `iter-<feature>-<software-...>-<version>.sh`

 Where:
-* feature describes a variant, e.g. `classic` for the classic mode, `redox` for redox-potential workflows, etc. Pick a name that’s easy to remember.
+* `feature` identifies the workflow variant, for example `classic` or `redox`.
+Choose a short, memorable name.
-* software lists the software being used, e.g. `dp`, `lammps`, `cp2k`, `vasp`, etc.
+* `software` lists the software stack, for example `dp`, `lammps`, `cp2k`, or `vasp`.
-* version is the software/script version tag.
-If you need to modify the script in later iterations, you should copy it and bump the version instead of editing the original.
-Use the version suffix to distinguish variants.
+* `version` distinguishes revisions.
+If the script changes in later iterations, copy it and increment the version instead of editing the original in place.

-For example,
+Examples:
-* `iter-classic-dp-lammps-cp2k.sh` means the initial version using `DeepMD`, `LAMMPS`, and `CP2K` in classic mode.
+* `iter-classic-dp-lammps-cp2k.sh` is the initial classic-mode script using `DeepMD`, `LAMMPS`, and `CP2K`.
-* `iter-classic-dp-lammps-cp2k-v1.sh` means the first revision using `DeepMD`, `LAMMPS`, and `CP2K` in classic mode.
+* `iter-classic-dp-lammps-cp2k-v1.sh` is the first revision of that script.
-* `iter-classic-dp-lammps-vasp.sh` means the initial version using `DeepMD`, `LAMMPS`, and `VASP` in classic mode.
+* `iter-classic-dp-lammps-vasp.sh` is the initial classic-mode script using `DeepMD`, `LAMMPS`, and `VASP`.

-And so on.
+The same pattern can be extended as needed.

 [Oh-My-Batch]: https://github.com/link89/oh-my-batch
 [ai2-kit]: https://github.com/chenggroup/ai2-kit